Skip to content

 • Build your own Copilot GPT – a customized Copilot tailored for a specific topic

-• Copilot GPT Builder (coming soon) to make a custom Copilot with just a simple set of prompts.
+• Copilot GPT Builder (summarily dropped by Microsoft in July 2024) to make a custom Copilot with just a simple set of prompts.

 Business/Enterprise licenced customers have a different paid option called Copilot for Microsoft 365 which has slight different features but is a lot more expensive.